‘Days on market’: How long does it take for a home to sell?

 The “days on market” metric can help you make better decisions on either side of a real estate transaction.
 Despite rising rates and inflation fears, home sales are still happening at a fairly brisk pace: In February 2023, the average length of time a property stayed on the market was 34 days, according to the National Association of Realtors (NAR).
 Here’s what you need to know about the number of days a home takes to sell, whether you’re a homebuyer or seller.

 Days on market literally refers to the number of days a home has been on the market, i.e., officially for sale.
 However, it technically measures only how long the home has been listed for sale by a particular agent, explains Jennifer Green, a Realtor with the Aston Rose luxury brokerage in Miami.

 The total time a home has been for sale, regardless of agent, is known as “cumulative days on market.”
 On many websites, buyers can view this cumulative listing history of the property if the seller previously used a different agent or listed the property as for sale by owner, Green points out.

 On the other hand, if the time on market is longer, that can indicate a buyer’s market.
 When houses take longer to sell, it can be a reflection of lower demand.
-Buyers may be able to be a bit choosier — and sellers might need to be more accommodating, including recognizing that their home might not be worth what they think it is.
+Buyers in these conditions can be a bit choosier — and sellers might need to be more accommodating, including recognizing that their home might not be worth what they think it is.

 Should you relist?

-If your home hasn’t sold in the typical days on market for your area, you may be considering relisting it.
-This generally isn’t the route to take unless you’re making big changes to your home to make it more appealing to buyers.
+If your home hasn’t sold as fast as you would like, you may be considering relisting it, which would reset that count.
+However, Green says, this generally isn’t the route to take unless you’re making big changes to make the home more appealing to buyers.